 Stay Off Social Media

-While your case develops, we recommend against:
+While your case develops, we recommend against the following:

 - Posting videos or photos online